Bio

 Artist Statement

 In viewing apparently common scenes it is my hope to perceive something that is timeless, a glimpse of joyful wonder that literally transforms the moment.
-My technique of capturing the raw material using a camera as an artist’s sketchbook is an important piece of the creative process.
-I am rapidly moving through time whether it is in a plane miles above the earth or a car on the highway.
-After reviewing and selecting a few digital sketches that offer the best potential for conveying desired results, I enhance and embellish the scene by drawing, painting, and manipulating the composition elements in order to obtain a pseudo-abstract that transforms into an “otherness”.
+My technique of capturing the raw material using a camera as an artist’s sketchbook is one piece of the creative process.
+Whether feet on the ground or in a plane miles above the earth, I find myself moving through time.
+After reviewing and selecting a few digital sketches that offer the best potential for conveying desired results, I enhance and embellish the scene by drawing, painting, and manipulating the compositional elements in order to obtain a pseudo-abstract that transforms into an “otherness”.
 In “seeing things differently” I am attempting to get at those things that are underneath, lying hidden, to probe and marvel more at mystery and imagination.

 Cordially,